-- .1 Strongly support efficient and environmentally acceptable solid waste disposal methods through an education process, especially reduction of waste, reuse of materials, recycling, and backyard composting. - .2 Continue to implement the strategies of the Solid Waste Management Plan, as it is amended from time to time. - .3 Consider requiring new development to financially contribute towards any necessary upgrades to existing solid waste facilities.
+- .1 Strongly support efficient and environmentally acceptable solid waste disposal methods through an education process, especially reduction of waste, reuse of materials, recycling, and backyard composting. - .2 Continue to implement the strategies of the Solid Waste Management Plan. - .3 Consider requiring new development to financially contribute towards any necessary upgrades to existing solid waste facilities.